Nagarjunl/tech-talk-content/Javascript/variables/variables.md

     var name = 'Sathish'; // or "Sathish"

     var eligibleToVote = true; // or false,  1 - is equalent to true and 0 -is equalent to false

+##  =(assignment) operator used to assign the value to variables
+        variablename = value;
+  A value can be any primitive or non-primitive data types.